 - Lastly, this tea is beneficial for weight loss as well.

-Add 3 cups of water to a medium size saucepan and bring it to a boil.
+Add 3 cups of water to a medium-size saucepan and bring it to a boil over high heat.

-Add 1 tbsp grated ginger, 1 whole cinnamon stick and 1 tsp ground turmeric and simmer for 5 minutes.
+Once the water comes to a boil, reduce the heat to low.
+Add 1 tablespoon grated ginger, 1 whole cinnamon stick, and 1 teaspoon ground turmeric and simmer for 5 minutes.

-Switch off the heat and add ¼ cup lemon juice.
+Switch off the heat and remove the saucepan from heat.
+Add ¼ cup lemon juice and stir well.
 Add honey if you wish to.

-Strain the tea in 2 teacups using a tea strainer.
+Strain the tea into 2 teacups using a tea strainer.

 Frequently Asked Questions